Independent Studies Programme

 • Two letters of recommendation

 The selection process will be based on the material submitted.
-Above all, the connections between the content and objectives of the Programme and the applicant’s academic or professional experience and activities will be valued.
+Above all, the connections between the content and objectives of the Programme and the applicant’s academic, professional or artistic experience and activities will be valued.
 The applicant’s level of English will also be assessed.

 Applications can be submitted by e-mail or post: